nkopali/NER-cross-dataset/README.md

 pip install transformers==3.0.0
 ```

-Then, run the following command to train and evaluate the model using the NCBI-disease dataset:
+Then, run the following command to train and evaluate the model using the NCBI-disease dataset.
+You can follow the same steps for any other dataset:

 ```bash
 python run_ner.py --data_dir ../datasets/NER/NCBI-disease --labels ../datasets/NER/NCBI-disease/labels.txt --model_name_or_path dmis-lab/biobert-base-cased-v1.1 --output_dir output/NCBI-disease --max_seq_length 128 --num_train_epochs 5 --per_device_train_batch_size 32 --save_steps 1000 --seed 1 --do_train --do_eval --do_predict --overwrite_output_dir